 Fireweed is the most showy native of the species, and hairy willow herb shares its larger blooms.
 But the fringed et al have that kind of shabby chic look that reminds me of fleabane, horseweed, and maybe grassy looking blooms like blue-eyed.
 These are all vastly overlooked plants for landscaping, as showy is the typical gardening aesthetic.
 But they are pretty plants for a cottage garden that looks more wild and natural.

-There are moths whose caterpillars eat the leaves, including the many-lined carpet moth (anticlea multiferata).
+There are moths whose caterpillars eat the leaves, including the many-lined carpet moth (Anticlea multiferata).
+Bees and hummingbirds will also feed on the nectar.

 WARNINGS